NIH, CIT, CMM

 Proton transfer is one of the most fundamental processes in biology and chemistry.
 In order to gain insight into the mechanism of proton transfer process, we carry out ab-intio quantum chemical molecular dynamics simulations on proteins (e.g., bacteriorhodopsin) and carbon nanotubes.
 This work does address the question such as energy barrier for proton hopping via a hydrogen-bonded water chain.

-Design of Bioactive Molecules
+Design and Synthesis of Bioactive Compounds

 Guerard F, Lee YS, Baidoo K, Gestin JF and Brechbiel MW:Unexpected Behavior of the Heaviest Halogen Astatine in the Nucleophilic Substitution of Aryliodonium Salts.
 (2016) Chem.
 Eur.
 J. 22, 12332-12339 -- Featured on Journal Cover.